andreafspeziale/liskit-bot/README.md

     - /markets bittrex | poloniex | bitsquare (check last 24h markets)
     - /height (check height from node with the highest one)

-    - /status IP (check height from delegate node) --> ask to liskit delegate the BOT IP so you can whitelist it
+    - /status http/s IP PORT (check height from delegate node) --> ask to liskit delegate the BOT IP so you can whitelist it

     - /list monitoring/forged(show the delegates you are watching/receiving forging notifications)
     - /uptime delegateName (check uptime for delegate name)